10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 <h3 id="responsive-websites">Responsive websites {% include Util/top %}</h3>

 We build our websites mobile first.
-Do not rely on `respond.js` as it does not work well in certain environments and use the benefits of Sass heavily to manipulate our breakpoints.
+We do not rely on `respond.js` as it does not work well in certain environments.
+Instead, we leverage the benefits of Sass to manipulate our breakpoints.

 #### Min-width media queries

 A responsive website should be built with min-width media queries.
 This approach means that our media queries are consistent, readable and minimize selector overrides.

 * For most selectors, properties will be added at later breakpoints.
 This way we can reduce the usage of overrides and resets.
-* It targets least capable browsers first which is philosophically in line with mobile first — a concept we often embrace for our sites
+* It targets the least capable browsers first which is philosophically in line with mobile first — a concept we often embrace for our sites
-* It is a point of consistency.
-When all media queries "point" the same direction, it makes it easier to understand and maintain stylesheets.
+* When media queries consistently "point" in the same direction, it makes it easier to understand and maintain stylesheets.

 Avoid mixing min-width and max-width media queries.